krishtyagi277/TDD_Kata_String_Calculator/README.md

-Yes, TDD Kata 1 - String Calculator is a popular coding exercise designed to practice Test-Driven Development (TDD) principles.
+TDD Kata 1 - String Calculator is a popular coding exercise designed to practice Test-Driven Development (TDD) principles.
 The exercise involves implementing a simple string calculator that can take a string of numbers and return their sum.
 Here's a breakdown of the typical steps involved:

 \*\*Create a simple String calculator with a method add(String numbers).